 Educational Level and Eventual Life Satisfaction

-While eventual job security is something every person should consider when weighing the value of college costs, most Millennials are also focused upon other, less tangible issues: job satisfaction, work/life balance, and freedom for positive community engagement and outreach.
+While eventual job security is something every person should consider when weighing the value of college costs, many Americans are also focused upon other, less tangible issues: job satisfaction, work/life balance, and freedom for positive community engagement and outreach.

-In a 2016 College Board report, researchers found that college graduates tend to embrace healthier lifestyles than non-college graduates, reducing their eventual health care costs while at the same time allowing them to contribute productively to their communities:
+According to the College Board’s most recent triannual “Education Pays” report, researchers found that college graduates tend to embrace healthier lifestyles than non-college graduates, reducing their eventual health care costs while at the same time allowing them to contribute productively to their communities.

-- 69% of college graduates, as opposed to 45% of high school graduates, reported exercising each week vigorously
+- 69 percent of college graduates, as opposed to 45 percent of high school graduates, reported exercising each week vigorously

-- 39% of those with a bachelor’s degree volunteered in 2015, as opposed to 16% with a high school diploma
+- 39 percent of those with a bachelor’s degree volunteered, as opposed to 16 percent with a high school diploma

-- 45% more college graduates voted in the 2014 midterm election than did high school graduates (20%) in the same age group
+- More than twice as many college graduates voted in the 2014 midterm election (45 percent) than did high school graduates (20 percent) in the same age group

-The College Board also reports that four-year college graduates who enroll at age 18 and graduate within four years typically earn enough by age 34 to compensate for having entered the workforce four years later than high school graduates.
+The College Board also reports that four-year college graduates who enroll at age 18 and graduate within four years typically earn enough by age 34 in comparison to high school graduates to compensate for four years out of the workforce.